 The bus from hatta to Dubai costs AED 10 one way.
 You can use your Nol card to pay for the journey.

-To accurate plot your route, use the RTA journey planner.
+To accurately plot your route, use the RTA journey planner.

-As the destinations to visit in Hatta are quite spread out, your best option for a full day of sightseeing is to take your own vehicle to properly explore the region.
+As the destinations to visit in Hatta are quite spread out, your best option for a full day of sightseeing is to take your own vehicle to explore the region properly.

 You are still within the same emirate (although you do cross through the Emirate of Sharjah!), so there are no border crossings to deal with, making it one of the most straightforward Dubai day trips.

-From Dubai, simple take the E44, then the E102 and keep following the signs to Hatta.
-The road makes a few turns as you cannot cross into Oman! the last part of the journey is steep, hilly terrain.
+From Dubai, simply take the E44, then the E102 and keep following the signs to Hatta.
+The road makes a few turns as you cannot cross into Oman!
+The last part of the journey is steep, hilly terrain.